ateucher/rmapshaper/cran-comments.md

 ## Downstream dependencies

-I checked 9 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+I checked 13 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * I saw 0 new problems
- * I failed to check 0 packages
+ * I failed to check 1 package: redist (reverse Suggests), however there is no usage of rmapshaper functions in the redist package code, tests, or examples.